 Stephen A. Arnall has been our chief financial officer since May 2013.
 Prior to joining us, Mr. Arnall was an executive vice president and the chief financial officer of Park Sterling Bank from 2006 - 2010 and treasurer of Park Sterling Bank from 2010 to 2013.
+Mr. Arnall was also the executive vice president and chief financial officer of The Scottish Bank from 1998 to 2006.
 Mr. Arnall graduated from James Madison University, where he received a B.B.A. with a major in accounting.
 Mr. Arnall is a Certified Public Accountant.

 John F. ("Jack") McGlinn has been the chief operating officer, secretary and treasurer of Capitala Finance since February 2013 and serves as a director of Capitala Investment Advisors.
 Mr. McGlinn joined the investment adviser to the Legacy Funds in 2000 and manages the Raleigh, North Carolina office.
+Prior to joining the Legacy Funds' investment adviser, Mr. McGlinn was president and chief financial officer of a medical products manufacturer and previously served as an accountant for PricewaterhouseCoopers LLP.
 Mr. McGlinn graduated from the University of Notre Dame where he received a B.B.A. with a major in accounting and received his CPA certificate in 1994.
 Mr. McGlinn received his M.B.A. from the University of North Carolina's Kenan-Flagler Business School.

 Richard Wheelahan has been the chief compliance officer of Capitala Finance since July 2013.
 Mr. Wheelahan is also the chief compliance officer, general counsel and a director of Capitala Investment Advisors and has served as an associate, and subsequently, a vice president of the investment adviser to the Legacy Funds since March 2010.
+Prior to joining the Legacy Funds, Mr. Wheelahan was a transactional attorney with Moore & Van Allen PLLC's corporate practice group and Mayer Brown LLP's leveraged finance practice group.
 Mr. Wheelahan graduated from Appalachian State University with a B.A. in Political Science and Russian Interdisciplinary Studies, received his J.D. from the University of North Carolina School of Law at Chapel Hill and is a member of the North Carolina Bar.